Project

 Actions #18

-Updated by fixeria 2 months ago
+Updated by fixeria about 1 year ago

 I implemented a very simplistic testcase in ttcn3-bts-test that activates a TCH/F for CSD (RSL_CMOD_CSD_T_9k6) and then immediately deactivates it.